velkumaranm/gemini-chat-assistant/README.md

 ## Setup

 1. Clone the repo
-2. Create a `.env` file with your Gemini API key:AIzaSyDc1tclfBOrZ-oMlsgn53e4BdjkgcaRToQ
+2. Create a `.env` file with your Gemini API key.